-Hypersensitivity to the active substance, to any other cephalosporin or to any of the excipients listed in section 6.1
+Hypersensitivity to ceftriaxone, to any other cephalosporin or to any of the excipients listed in section 6.1.

-History of severe hypersensitivity (e.g. anaphylactic reaction) to any other type of betalactam antibacterial agent (penicillins, monobactams and carbapenems).
+History of severe hypersensitivity (e.g. anaphylactic reaction) to any other type of beta-lactam antibacterial agent (penicillins, monobactams and carbapenems).

 Ceftriaxone is contraindicated in: